Taliaferro County License Hearing Guide

 After Criminal Case Concludes

 Even if you win your ALR hearing, you will still need to address the criminal DUI charges.
-The outcome of your criminal case can also impact your driver's license.
+The outcome of your criminal case can affect your driving privileges.

-• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility.
-This is a high-risk insurance policy that you must maintain for a certain period of time (usually three years).
+- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance (proof of financial responsibility) for a certain period after your license is reinstated.

-• Classes/Programs That Must Be Completed: You will likely be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) and may also be required to attend a victim impact panel.
+- Classes/Programs That Must Be Completed: You will need to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) before your license can be reinstated.

 Special Programs

-• DUI Alcohol or Drug Use Risk Reduction Program (DUI School): This is a mandatory program that you must complete before your license can be reinstated after a DUI conviction.
+- DUI Alcohol or Drug Use Risk Reduction Program (DUI School): Completion of this program is mandatory for license reinstatement after a DUI conviction in Georgia.